EGA-archive/ega-download-client/README.md

 pyega3 -d -t fetch EGAF00001775036
 ```

+The test dataset (EGAD00001003338) is large (almost 1TB), so please be mindful if deciding to test downloading the entire dataset.
 The test account does not require an EGA username and password because it contains publicaly accessible files from the [1000 Genomes Project](https://www.internationalgenome.org/data).
 The files in the test dataset can be used for troubleshooting and training purposes.

 ### Defining credentials